 About the Institute

-Newly based in the School of Politics and International Relations at The University of Nottingham, the China Policy Institute (CPI) has entered its 13th year as a major centre of expertise on contemporary China.
+Based in the School of Politics and International Relations at The University of Nottingham, the China Policy Institute (CPI) is a major centre of expertise on contemporary China.

 The CPI is explicitly outward-facing, drawing on a network of Internal and Non-Resident Senior Fellows to engage with a range of stakeholders in government, business, civil society and the media.
 Our network of academic China specialists facilitates evidence-based policy and decision-making through a program of engagements and dialogues.